dclnbrght/web/content-software/playing-safe-with-ai.md

 **Minimise the Risk**

 * Never enter personal data or sensitive company information (including intellectual property) into free AI services.
-Either subscribe to a paid service with data protection guarantees, or fully anonymise and generalise the information before using free services.
+Either subscribe to a paid service tier with appropriate data protection guarantees, or fully anonymise and generalise the information before using free services.
 * Organisations must establish and publish clear AI usage policies, including a list of approved AI services and guidance for safe usage.
 Backup these policies with staff training programs and technical controls such as Data Loss Prevention (DLP) tools to detect and block unauthorised AI usage.

 ## Prompt Injection

-Prompt injection is arguably the most serious and fundamental vulnerability facing AI systems today, affecting every application category from chatbots to agentic browsers.
+Prompt injection is arguably the most serious and fundamental vulnerability facing AI systems today, affecting every application category from chatbots to agentic web browsers.
 These attacks exploit a core weakness: Large Language Models (LLMs) struggle to distinguish between legitimate prompts from trusted users and malicious instructions hidden in untrusted external content.

 Since LLMs process both your prompts and external content as plain text in the same context window, it's quite easy for attackers to inject malicious instructions through websites, emails, PDFs, APIs, MCP server responses, or even images.